siobhanlgorman/boutique_ado_v1/README.md

 8. Error removing products - POST error Jquery - but was missing import HTTPresponse in bag/views.py

-9. Toasts - aall showing except the one for empty search field.
+9. Toasts - all showing except the one for empty search field.
 Also noticed error { block.super } showing on site when searched e.g. zzzzzzzzzz Fixed - found missing {} around block.super --> {{ block.super }}

 10. Would not load checkout form but no errors - forgot to add url to href in bag.html.
 The incorrect syntax of checkout template not found.
 Corrected syntax but still error until shut server and restarted